 But of all the things I’ve heard of regarding problems with utility companies, I think this one takes the cake.
 Some families in Queens, New York, who had their homes completely destroyed by Hurricane Sandy were still being billed by the power company for seven months after their home was gone.

 Queens resident Kiernan Burke was charged $1,600 for gas and electricity usage over a seven-month period – AFTER his home burned to the ground.
 Some are saying that the homes in Burke’s neighborhood burned to the ground because the utility company failed to turn off the power before the storm struck.
 Even if that’s not true, how could a power company continue to bill residents when their houses did not even exist?

-In this AOL News article “$1,600 Utility Bill for Home Leveled During Hurricane Sandy.” this is exactly what happened.
+In an AOL News article this is exactly what happened.
 The company eventually told Burke he wasn’t responsible for the bill, but now he’s concerned about how this experience has negatively affected his credit rating.